-The member of the board who is deciding to resign should speak with the board (school board, nonprofit board, or another board type) and the CEO of the business they are part of.
+The board member who is deciding to resign should speak with the board (school board, nonprofit board, or another board type) and the CEO of the business they are part of.
 It should be discussed that the board member is no longer interested in playing an active role on the board and performing their job.
-This is a similar process to speaking with a supervisor about a resignation before deciding to write and submit a formal resignation letter as an employee.
+This is similar to speaking with a supervisor about a resignation before deciding to write and submit a formal resignation letter as an employee.

-Board members who are unsure of the process or time required to alleviate the duties of the board member on behalf of the organization may want to consult the company bylaws.
+Board members who are unsure of the process.
+Or time required to alleviate the board member's duties on behalf of the organization may want to consult the company bylaws.
 This document outlines the process and rulings on alleviating a board member of their duties.
-If the board member is being asked to resign amongst a disagreement between the employer or board members, the bylaws should be consulted once more on the protections the board member may have.
+If the board member is asked to resign amongst a disagreement between the employer or board members, the bylaws should be consulted once more on the protections the board member may have.

 Writing a Board Resignation Letter

-A board resignation letter may require a healthy explanation to the company on the decision or reason to depart from the position.
+A board resignation letter may require a healthy explanation of the company's decision or reason to depart from the position.
 Board members are often part of a company or organization for a long period of time.
 And in some circumstances, the reason for leaving the board seat may cause negative news or press to the organization or outside investors.
-In order to leave the board on good terms with the organization, these aspects should be considered when writing the formal letter and professional resignation letter:
+To leave the board on good terms with the organization, these aspects should be considered when writing the formal letter and professional resignation letter:

 - Show gratitude and appreciation for being part of the organization.

 - Have a strong background on the situation and explain tersely the decision for alleviating the position.